List of top 10 singles in 2016 (France)

 This is a list of singles that have peaked in the top 10 of the French Singles Chart in 2016.
-86 singles were in the top 10 this year which 24 were on the number-one spot.
+86 singles were in the top 10 this year of which 24 were on the number-one spot.

 Top 10 singles

 Entries by artists

 The following table shows artists who achieved two or more top 10 entries in 2016.
 The figures include both main artists and featured artists and the peak position in brackets.